TESTgroup-BNL/Viskari_etal_ED2_radiation_uncertainty/README.md

 The folder root contains the R output files from which the figures in the article were drawn from.

 Citation:
 Viskari, T., A. Shiklomanov, M. C. Dietze, and S. P. Serbin.
 2019.
 The influence of canopy radiation parameter uncertainty on model projections of terrestrial carbon and energy cycling.
-Plos One 14:e0216512.
+Plos One 14:e0216512. <br>
 DOI: https://doi.org/10.1371/journal.pone.0216512 <br>
 Funding agency: NASA Terrestrial Ecology, NNX14AH65G <br>